DasMoge124/student/_posts/2023-12-22-Collegeboard-quiz.md

 <p class="center1">
   <img src="{{ site.baseurl }}/images/asuidfn.png" width=500px/>
 </p>
 I wasn't really clear on it.
-But what I learned from it is that for Demorgan's Law, !(x||y) --> !x && !y Easiest One:
+But what I learned from it is that for Demorgan's Law, !(x||y) --> !x && !ye Easiest One:
 <p class="center1">
   <img src="{{ site.baseurl }}/images/easy.png" width=500px/>